John B. Adams, Jr. ‘71

 Anne M. Whittemore

-Ms. Whittemore has broad experience in complex commercial litigation at the trial and appellate levels, including general corporate, securities, environmental, and constitutional litigation.
+Anne has broad experience in complex commercial litigation at the trial and appellate levels, including general corporate, securities, environmental, and constitutional litigation.
 She also advises on corporate governance.
-Ms. Whittemore is a member of the American College of Trial Lawyers and has served as president of the Richmond Bar Association.
-She has served as chairman of the board of directors of the Federal Reserve Bank of Richmond, and currently serves on the boards of several public companies.
+She is a member of the American College of Trial Lawyers, and has served as president of the Richmond Bar Association.
+She served as chairman of the board of directors of the Federal Reserve Bank of Richmond, and currently serves on the boards of several public companies.